-- A recent commercial for Kellogg's Nutrigrain fruit crunch bar features a family of vampires, who mentioned weren't "morning people", until they tried the Nutrigrain bars, now they loves mornings, as we see when the patriarch of the family takes their pet bat out for a fly around the neighborhood.
+- A commercial for Kellogg's Nutrigrain fruit crunch bar features a family of vampires, who mentioned weren't "morning people", until they tried the Nutrigrain bars, now they love mornings, as we see when the patriarch of the family takes their pet bat out for a fly around the neighborhood.

 Anime and Manga

 - In Black Blood Brothers, Kotaru is able to walk around in sunlight with no ill effects at all, while his brother Jiro smoulders if he doesn't have an umbrella and sunglasses.

 - Aside from the unstable Schiff none of the Chiropterans in Blood+ were affected by sunlight.

 - In Hellsing, it's implied that normal vampires do burn in sunlight.
 Alucard doesn't because he's so obscenely powerful that the sun simply can't hurt him, at least not to any appreciable degree.
 He experiences a minor tingling sensation.
 Oddly, Alucard's young servant Seras is shown out at day once too, even though she needs to be confined to a coffin to travel overseas.

 - Vampires in Gantz can overcome lethal UV light for a limited time using a special medicine.
 It's only used in special circumstances because of the exorbitant cost of the drug.